-- Tip: Rent yourself a motorcycle and explore the beaches by yourself instead of being dependent on the Tuk Tuk drivers (2-3 USD one way to most places in town).
+- Tip: Rent yourself a motorbike and explore the beaches by yourself instead of being dependent on the Tuk Tuk drivers (2-3 USD one way to most places in town).
 The going rental rate is just 6-7 USD and that’s for 24 hours so you can use it for visiting the various nightlife spots after sunset, too.
-They generally don’t even require a driving license but they do want to keep your passport as a deposit.
-Be aware that you are not allowed to turn on the lights during the day – I didn’t know that and had to pay 25,000 Riel at a local police checkpoint (however, he accepted 5 USD).
+They generally don’t even require a driving license, but they do want to keep your passport as a deposit.
+Be aware that you are not allowed to turn on the lights during the day – I didn’t know that and had to pay 25,000 Riel at a checkpoint.
 A German expat confirmed that this is indeed a law and only government vehicles are allowed to drive with lights on during the day.
 Other than that, they will usually check you and your vehicle for drugs as well as your diving license at these checkpoints.

 So here is the complete overview of all beaches in Sihanoukville.
-At the end of the guide you will find a map with the exact location of all beaches as well as a bonus: One of the very few other fun daytime activities in town.
+At the end of the guide you will find a map with the exact location of all beaches as well as a bonus: One of the very few other fun daytime activities in town (besides the casinos, maybe).

 I’m not really sure why they call it like that because it’s basically the eastern side of Serendipity Beach.
 It’s mostly popular among local Khmers who take photos and eat lots of snacks and only few foreigners who (falsely) think this is Otres Beach.

 The eastern neighbor of Serendipity Beach.
 It’s more beautiful and less crowded, but there’s absolutely nothing to do here other than sunbathing and swimming.
 No snack sellers.
 No restaurants.
 No bars.
 Still, one of the best beaches in Sihanoukville to visit once, preferably in the late afternoon when the hottest hours of the day are over.